Website Development Process: 7 Steps to Create a Website

 It increases the engagement of the audience

 Quality content can engage the readers and drive them to take target actions.
-To make sure the content is engaging, it is important to create catching headlines, edit the texts in a way that they are easier to read, and add calls to action.
+To make sure the content is engaging, create catching headlines, edit the texts in a way that they are easier to read, and add calls to action.

 Content is important for SEO promotion

 Content also influences the site’s visibility in search engines.
 This is why search engine optimization, or SEO, should be taken into account while creating content for a website.
-To make the website easier to find by the search engines, it is important that the content should be readable, informative, and rich in relevant keywords.
+To make the website easier to find by the search engines, the content should be readable, informative, and rich in relevant keywords.

 5. Website Development

-Another vital part of the website creation process is the building of the website itself.
+Another vital part of the website development process is the building of the website itself.
 The graphic elements that have been created in the previous website development steps now need to be converted into a real website.
-Usually, the home page is built first, followed by the rest of the pages, according to the sitemap created before.
+Usually, the home page is built first, followed by the rest of the pages, according to the sitemap that was out together before.

 After that, all the static elements of the website need to be created and tested.
-Then, it is important to add extra features and interactive elements.
-During this web development phase, it is crucial to have a deep understanding of all the website development technologies that you’re going to use.
+Then, add extra features and interactive elements.
+During this website development phase, it is crucial to have a deep understanding of all the technologies that you’re going to use.